-Protein is in rice!
-Although rice is often known only for carbohydrate, but Brown Rice is becoming a source for vegetarian protein powder.
+Yes, It’s Is really shocking, Although rice is often known only for carbohydrates, Brown Rice is becoming a source for vegetarian protein.

-In addition to protein, brown rice protein is considered a good source of complex carbohydrate, vitamin B and fiber.
+In addition to protein, brown rice is considered a good source of complex carbohydrate, vitamin B, and fiber.
 It is easily digested and therefore almost completely used by the body.

 It is rich in omega-3 fatty acids and many essential amino acids.
-However, this is not considered a full protein because there is very low level of amino acid lysine and leucine.
-Often known as “super food” due to the mixture of essential fatty acids, hamp is favorable for herbivores and is highly hypoallergenic.
+However, this is not considered a full protein because there is a very low level of amino acid lysine and leucine.
+Often known as “superfood” due to the mixture of essential fatty acids, hemp is favorable for herbivores and is highly hypoallergenic.

 Pea protein comes from yellow split peas, which is a popular choice of vegetarians

-With plant-based proteins, the pea protein is hypoglycemic.
+With plant-based proteins, it is hypoglycemic.
 And with some additives or artificial materials, it is good for all those people who are looking for protein sources near the whole-food source.
 If you do not like peas?
 So do not worry, the protein does not taste like it.

 How Much do we Need?

-Usually, experts recommend that a common person should take 0.8Gm / Kg protein i.e. a person of 68 kg should take about 54 gram of protein in 24 hours.
+Usually, experts recommend that a common person should take 0.8Gm / Kg protein i.e. a person of 68 kg should take about 54 grams in 24 hours.

-What happened if you consume in wrong manner?
+What happened if you consume in the wrong manner?

-Typically protein is beneficial in fat loss but if we use its Excess, it can also cause many types of Problems.
+Typically protein is very important for human life as well as beneficial in fat loss but if we use its Excess, it can also cause many types of problems.

-I hope Guys This post are helpful for you, if you have any kind of advice or suggestion, please be sure to comment in the comments.
+I hope Guys This post is helpful for you, if you have any kind of advice or suggestion, please be sure to comment in the comments.